ariesbrylle-bms/rios-mini-library/README.md

 <br>Open your xampp and start the Apache Web Server and MySql Database

 ### Running the System
-Type in your browser this link http://localhost[:port]/folder-name
+Type on your browser this link http://localhost[:port]/folder-name

 ### Technology Used
 * AngularJS 1